 - “Pink Light Campaign”: Signal light inside of metro?

 “Consideration for pregnant women should prevail and they should be able to use public transportation more easily and conveniently with this policy.”
 Busan’s mayor Suh Byung-soo

 Could these campaigns and ideas be a package of public transportation infrastructure while avoiding the need for an awkward conversation?

 The “Pink Light Campaign” is a public campaign using Busan’s advanced Information and Communication Technologies (ICT).
-“Pink Light” was installed in Busan-Gimhae Light Railway for the first time in 2016, which is a system to induce the passenger to offer the seat to a pregnant woman.
-It emits a signal with Pink Light when pregnant women with a beacon (transmitter) board a train and approach within 2 meters of priority seats.
-This is done by leveraging new IoT technology and using next-generation short-range communication technology with low-power Bluetooth (BLE) to more precisely locate priority seats.
+“Pink Light”, which is a system designed to encourage passengers to offer their seat to a pregnant woman, was installed in Busan-Gimhae Light Railway for the first time in 2016.
+It emits a signal with Pink Light when pregnant women with a next-generation short-range communication technology with low-power Bluetooth (BLE) to more precisely locate priority seats.
 Beacons for pregnant women can be issued if they bring maternity passbooks or pregnancy certificates at public health centers or major transit stations of Busan City Railway.
-The newly created Pink Light has added a function to guide the concessions as well as the light by voice.
-The beacon is made of buttons for the convenience of the pregnant women to control themselves.
-Pink Light is also certified by accredited organizations that have been subjected to physical property tests to block harmful components such as electromagnetic waves.
+The newly created Pink Light has added a function to guide the passenger by voice as well as by light.
+The beacon pregnant women, who can control the light themselves.
+In addition, the Pink Light is certified by accredited organizations that have been subjected to physical property tests to block harmful components such as electromagnetic waves.

 - Pregnant woman receives pre-issued beacon

 - Pregnant women carrying beacons board Busan-Gimhae Light Rail

 - ‘Pink Light’ installed beside the caring seat of the pregnant woman detects the beacon signal